 The Research Council is also committed to promoting the principles of open science and research.
-The goal is to make research publications, data and material, metadata and methods widely available for reuse.
+The goal is to make publications used in and produced by research, research data and material, metadata and methods widely available for reuse.

 The high scientific quality of the research plan is the most important funding criterion.
-The Research Council pays special attention to projects that combine high quality with strong academic and societal impact and/or science renewal.
+In its decisions, the Research Council prioritises projects that combine high quality with strong academic and societal impact and/or science renewal.

 Other factors that are considered include the project’s feasibility, the competence of the principal investigator and the research team, national and international contacts and international mobility.

 The PI of an Academy Project must be an advanced researcher who is qualified to head a research team.
 The Research Council’s policy is that Academy Projects include researchers who are at different stages of the research career, but the focus is on promoting postdoctoral careers.
-The projects may hire researchers at the doctoral candidate level, but the funding for that career stage should primarily come from the universities.
+The projects may hire researchers at the doctoral candidate level, but the funding for that career stage is primarily the universities’ responsibility.

 In recent years, the Research Council has granted 480,000 euros per individual Academy Project for four years.
 Consortium subprojects have received 280,000 euros for four years.

-In the case of funding for research posts as Academy Research Fellow, the Research Council’s most important funding criteria are the scientific quality of the research plan and the competence of the applicant.
+The Research Council’s most important funding criteria are the scientific quality of the research plan and the personal competence of the applicant.
 The funding is intended to support talented, mid-career researchers.
-The Research Council pays special attention to applicants who in their research plans combine high quality with strong academic and societal impact and/or science renewal.
+The Research Council prioritises applicants who in their research plans combine high quality with strong academic and societal impact and/or science renewal.

 The Research Council stresses the importance of mobility, especially international mobility, as part of career-building at the Academy Research Fellow stage.
 The applicant’s mobility plan should support the implementation of the research plan as well as their professional competence as a researcher.

 The Research Council may grant funding to cover the Academy Research Fellow’s research costs during the funding period.
 The funding is applied for separately for the first three years and the last two years of the Academy Research Fellow funding period.
-The funding need for the remaining period will be considered case-by-case.
+The funding need for the remaining period will be considered case-by-case, taking into account the Academy of Finland’s policy that Academy Research Fellows can apply for Academy Project funding only near the end of their term.
 The amounts vary depending on the field and the research to be conducted.
-The Research Council may grant research cost funding to hire support staff, if it the hiring is justified in terms of the implementation of the research plan.
+The Research Council may grant research cost funding for hiring staff to support the implementation of the project, if it is justified in terms of the implementation of the research plan.

 The Research Council considers it to be important to fund scientifically talented and independent early-career researchers at the postdoctoral level, because of the nature and scope of the Research Council's research fields.
-In the case of funding for research posts as Postdoctoral Researcher, the Research Council’s most important funding criteria are the scientific quality of the research plan and the competence of the applicant.
+The most important funding criteria are the scientific quality of the research plan and the personal competence of the applicant.

-The Research Council pays special attention to applicants who in their research plans combine high quality with strong academic and societal impact and/or science renewal.
+The Research Council prioritises applicants who in their research plan combine high quality with strong academic and societal impact and/or scientific renewal.